 Hence correct choice is Klog(3)/T

-10. The algorithm decreases the weight for commonly used words and increases the weight for words that are not used very much in a collection of documents
+10. In NLP, The algorithm decreases the weight for commonly used words and increases the weight for words that are not used very much in a collection of documents

 a.
 Term Frequency (TF)